PCI picks 24 para athletes for Tokyo Paralympics | Sports-Games

 ''However, he significantly improved his performance in Final Selection Trial and is ranked 5th as per the MES Ranking as on 01.07.2021,'' the PCI said.

-''His selection is subjected to issuance of the accreditation for the upcoming Tokyo Paralympics 2020.''
-The committee also named Sandip Sanjay Sargar (javelin F-64) as reserve athlete.
+''His selection is subjected to the issuance of the accreditation for the upcoming Tokyo Paralympics 2020.''
+The committee also named Sandip Sanjay Sargar (javelin F-64) as a reserve athlete.

+Thangavelu, who was earlier named the Indian contingent's flag bearer for the Paralympics, said the honour will motivate him to produce a medal-winning performance this time also.

+''My performance at selection trials (1.86m) was one of my best after my Rio 2016 performance.
+I had an ankle injury in 2017 and it took some time to heal.
+It's been a while since I had been looking to get my old rhythm back.
+And I believe I have got it back now.
+I feel I am ready for the Games,'' he said.

 The Team: Men: Devendra Jhajharia, Ajeet Singh and Sundar Singh Gurjar (all javelin F-46), Sandeep Chaudhary and Sumit (both javelin F-64), Mariyappan Thangavelu, Sharad Kumar and Varun Singh Bhatti (all high jump T-63), Amit Kumar and Dharambir (both club throw F-51), Nishad Kumar and Ram Pal (both high jump T-47), Sonam Rana (shot put F-57), Navdeep (javelin F-41), Praveen Kumar (high jump T-64), Yogesh Kathuniya (discus throw F-56), Vinod Kumar (discus throw F-56), Ranjeet Bhati (javelin F-57), Arvind (shot put F-35), Tek Chand (javelin F-54).